Welcome to Penguins class.

 Year 3 & 4 home learning

 You will receive weekly homework in the form of a READ task and Spellings.
-Spelling lists will be set on Monday on Seesaw, to be tested on Friday.
+Spelling lists will be set on a termly basis via TEAMS, to be tested on Friday.
 READ tasks will be set per book for those on banded books, and weekly for those Free-Readers who are reading thicker texts.

 Literacy